15 Supplements Every Woman Should Take, Say Doctors

 The Rx: Adult women are advised to get 8 mg a day.
 The NIH says the upper tolerable limit is 40 mg daily, although that doesn't apply to people who are taking zinc under a doctor's care.
 "Zinc is much better absorbed from animal sources," says Moretti.
 "Be careful when supplementing zinc: a little goes a long way.
 Large doses over time can deplete copper if you aren't taking it correctly."

 "Getting enough fiber is important for everyone," says Amanda Kostro Miller, RD, LDN, a registered dietitian and advisor to Smart Healthy Living.
 "Fiber helps to keep things moving, can help you lower cholesterol, and may also help you control your blood sugar if you have diabetes."
 A fiber-rich diet may also lower your risk of colon cancer.

 The Rx: Women should aim to get 25 grams of fiber per day, says Miller.

 "Vitamin K2 is the nutrient that is least known with a huge benefit for both heart and bone health, yet almost no one gets enough," says Moretti.

 The Rx: According to the National Institutes of Health, the adequate intake (AI) of Vitamin K is 90 mcg daily for women, and an upper limit has not been established because of a low chance of toxicity.
 "Vitamin K2 is also found specifically in fermented foods, especially natto," says Moretti.
 "If you are on warfarin [a blood thinner], make sure to check with your doctor before taking vitamin K2."
-For more ways to be happier and healthier, don't miss these Worst Things For Your Health—According to Doctors.
+And to get through this pandemic at your healthiest, don't miss these 35 Places You're Most Likely to Catch COVID.